 This section also allows the University to (anonymously) understand the general reasons why students are submitting IMC claims in order to help us improve our support where appropriate.
 Please make sure to read and follow the guide on what is, and is not normally considered an accepted reason for an IMC claim.

 Evidence provides confirmation of what happened, and when.
 It helps to provide clarity to the panel about your circumstances and how they affected your assessment performance.
 Please make sure to read and follow the guide on what is, and is not normally acceptable as evidence.

 In this section, you'll be able to go into detail about your circumstances and the impact they had on your assessment (this might include not being able to submit your work).
 Word lengths are included as a guide to how much detail you need to go into.
 The information you share will help the panel to understand your circumstances and the impact.

 When considering your IMC claim, it will be the severity of the impact on your assessment that is relevant, rather than the severity of the impact on you as an individual.
-Of particular note will be: when the circumstances occurred; if they were unexpected, unplanned and/or outside of your control; and how they impacted on your assessment performance (as opposed to your ability to study).
+Of particular note will be when the circumstances occurred; if they were unexpected, unplanned and/or outside of your control; and how they impacted on your assessment performance (as opposed to your ability to study).